-If you're like a lot of people in the UK, you enjoy spending time in your garden.
-Perhaps you grow your vegetables or simply like to relax and take in the natural beauty around you.
+More like a lifestyle, a lot of people in the UK love spending time in their garden.
+Perhaps you are one of them or you just grow your vegetables and simply like to relax in the natural beauty around.

-As a nature enthusiast, you may also be curious about the critters who visit your garden.
-One way to keep track is by installing a wildlife camera.
-This guide will help you choose the best wildlife camera for observing wildlife visitations to your yard.
+As a nature enthusiast, you may be curious about the critters who visit your garden.
+By installing a wildlife camera, you can keep tracking them easily.
+This guide will tell you how to choose the best wildlife camera for observing wildlife visitations of your yard.

 What is a Wildlife Camera, and Why it Can be Used in Your Garden?